-In this new film, produced by the International Committee of the Red Cross (ICRC), experts from the fields of humanitarian protection and assistance, law and military operations explain why the use of heavy explosive weapons in populated areas is a deadly choice that must be abandoned for good.
+In this new film, produced by the International Committee of the Red Cross (ICRC), experts from the fields of humanitarian protection and assistance, law and military operations explain why the use of heavy explosive weapons in populated areas is a deadly choice.

-When weapons such as large bombs or missiles, artillery, mortars and multi-barrel rocket-launchers are used to attack targets located in densely populated areas, the result is widespread death and suffering – overwhelmingly among civilians.
-This is because these weapons have wide-area effects, meaning that, very often, they go beyond the target and impact civilians and civilian objects indiscriminately.
+When weapons such as large bombs or missiles, artillery, mortars and multi-barrel rocket-launchers are used to attack targets located in densely populated areas, the result is often widespread death and suffering – overwhelmingly among civilians.
+This is because these weapons have wide-area effects, meaning that they are likely to go beyond the target and impact civilians and civilian objects indiscriminately.